Hawiyat Najim Park Bimmah Sinkhole Oman

 Photograph ©2015 by Brian Cohen.

-…and then, there it was suddenly: the sinkhole was surrounded by a stone wall, with a long staircase for visitors to descend into it.
+…and then, it suddenly appeared: the sinkhole was surrounded by a stone wall, with a long staircase for visitors to descend into it.

 Photograph ©2015 by Brian Cohen.